geraudmathe/Locomotive-fundamentals/README.md

 Let's create an entrie in english, save it, and switch to French, and translate this entrie.

 **Notice :
-- Locomotive indicates which entries are not translated, as it does with pages
-- But unlike pages, a model entrie which isn't translated yet will still appears in front**
+Locomotive indicates which entries are not translated, as it does with pages.
+But unlike pages, a model entrie which isn't translated yet will still appears in front.**

 Then wo go back to our lambda page and display the dummy models entries.
 Don't forget to update the template in both locales :